MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

 - To change the task name, type a new name in the **Task name** box.

-- To enter instructions for the first step, enter your text in the box below the task name.
+- To enter instructions for the first step in the task, enter your text in the box below the task name.
 When you start typing your text, the **Step Editor** appears.

    ![Step Editor](media/step-editor.PNG "Step Editor")